onebeyond/poc-local-stable-diffusion/README.md

 python main.py
 ```

-> :alert: You need a capable CUDA GPU to run this model, if you don't have one, you can use Google Colab/Azure AI or any cloud provided GPU instance to run it.
+> ⚠️ You need a capable CUDA GPU to run this model, if you don't have one, you can use Google Colab/Azure AI or any cloud provided GPU instance to run it.